PBenderLux/Data-analysis/README.md

 **FSL-SAXS_data.txt**: Small-angle X-ray scattering (SAXS) measurement of sample FS-L from [4]. column 1: scattering vector in [1/nm], column 2: scattering intensity, column 3: measurement uncertainty.

+**NC-SANS_data.txt**: Magnetic small-angle neutron scattering (SANS) measurement of sample a sample magnetic nanoparticle clusters [5]. column 1: scattering vector in [1/nm], column 2: purely magnetic scattering intensity, column 3: measurement uncertainty.

 # Notebooks
-**DCM-numerical_inversion-MC**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve MC-DCM_data.txt (basically identical to DCM-numerical_inversion).
+**DCM-numerical_inversion-MC**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve MC-DCM_data.txt (basically identical to DCM-numerical_inversion), from [1].

-**SAXS-numerical_inversion-sphere**: Jupyter notebook to extract the underlying particle size distribution from the SAXS measurement SC-SAXS_data.txt assuming spherical particle shape.
+**SAXS-numerical_inversion-sphere**: Jupyter notebook to extract the underlying particle size distribution from the SAXS measurement SC-SAXS_data.txt assuming spherical particle shape, from [2].

-**ACS-numerical_inversion**: Jupyter notebook to extract the underlying relaxation time distribution function from the ACS measurement NF-ACS_data.txt.
+**ACS-numerical_inversion**: Jupyter notebook to extract the underlying relaxation time distribution function from the ACS measurement NF-ACS_data.txt, from [3].

-**DCM-numerical_inversion**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve FSL-DCM_data.txt (basically identical to DCM-numerical_inversion-MC).
+**DCM-numerical_inversion**: Jupyter notebook to extract the underlying moment distribution from the DC-magnetization curve FSL-DCM_data.txt (basically identical to DCM-numerical_inversion-MC), from [4].

-**SAXS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the SAXS measurement FSL-SAXS_data.txt (i.e., an indirect Fourier transform).
+**SAXS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the SAXS measurement FSL-SAXS_data.txt (i.e., an indirect Fourier transform), from [4].

+**SANS-numerical_inversion**: Jupyter notebook to extract the underlying pair distance distribution function from the magnetic SANS measurement FSL-SAXS_data.txt (basically identical to SAXS-numerical_inversion), from [5].